nawrasAbb/Smart-Reminders-Android-Application/README.md

 This is a video that explains and introduces the application: https://drive.google.com/file/d/1Lbzkf1gmXA3kXOeWJaCGrDFxrPKmqhpA/view?usp=sharing

+# Tools:
+Programming Language: Java (IDE: Android Studio)
+Emulator: Nexus 5X API 28.
+Database: Firebase real-time database.
+We use Cloud Storage for recording audio.
+We use google Places API to get a place by category.
+We use google autocomplete feature to get a specific place.

 # Main idea:
 The application contains two main features: